MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-process-rhel-7-and-8.md

     ```
 6. Temporarily disable your antivirus software to prevent upgrade failures.

-7. Before running the `leapp preupgrade` command, disable any configuration management systems with a client-server architecture, (such as Puppet, Salt, or Chef) or an agentless architecture (such as Ansible).
+7. Before running the `leapp preupgrade` command, disable any configuration management systems with a client-server architecture (such as Puppet, Salt, or Chef) or an agentless architecture (such as Ansible).

 8. RHEL 9 no longer supports the legacy network-scripts package, which was deprecated in RHEL 8.
 Before upgrading, migrate your custom network scripts and create a NetworkManager dispatcher script to run your existing custom scripts.
 For more information, see [Migrating custom network scripts to NetworkManager dispatcher scripts](https://access.redhat.com/solutions/6900331).